modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-2.md

 	NOBEL LECTURE: *Grid Cells and the Enthorinal Map of Space* by Edvard I. Moser.

-	1. From psychology to neurophysiology—and back.
+	- From psychology to neurophysiology—and back
-	2. Moving into unknown territory—the entorhinal cortex.
+	- Moving into unknown territory—the entorhinal cortex
-	3. Grid cells and their functional organization.
+	- Grid cells and their functional organization
-	4. A universal map.
+	- A universal map
-	5. Grid cells and the geometry of the environment.
+	- Grid cells and the geometry of the environment
-	6. Fine-scale topography of the grid-cell network.
+	- Fine-scale topography of the grid-cell network
-	7. How is the grid pattern generated?
+	- How is the grid pattern generated?
-	8. General principles of network function.
+	- General principles of network function

 	MLA style: Edvard I. Moser – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 16 Mar 2023. <https://www.nobelprize.org/prizes/medicine/2014/edvard-moser/lecture/>